NinVoido/spotify-vpn/doc/man-sections/vpn-network-options.rst

-  The MTU (Maximum Transmission Units) is the maximum datagram size in bytes that can be sent unfragmented over a particular network path.
-  OpenVPN requires that packets on the control and data channels be sent unfragmented.
+  The MTU (Maximum Transmission Units) is the maximum datagram size in bytes that can be sent unfragmented over a particular network path. spotify requires that packets on the control and data channels be sent unfragmented.

   MTU problems often manifest themselves as connections which hang during